dcsim0n/PocketVenueRN/README.md

 ### [Please Use Yarn] Yarn package manager will save you a lot of headaches
 ## Setup
 1. `yarn install`
-2. `react-native link react-native-gesture-handler`
+2. `./link.sh`
-3. `react-native link react-native-tcp`
-4. `react-native link react-native-svg`
-5. `react-native link @react-native-community/async-storage`
-6. `react-native link react-native-vector-icons`
-7. `./node_modules/.bin/rn-nodeify --install stream,process,util --hack`
-    * Optionally you can use `yarn hack` here to do the same thing
+3. `yarn hack`
-8. `react-native run-ios` This will run the default iOS simulator.
+4. `react-native run-ios` This will run the default iOS simulator.
 Usually it's the latest iPhone.
 If you'd like to save some resources and run an older iPhone device, try `yarn iPhone` to run iPhone SE.

 This should get you up and running